Demobilization of United States Armed Forces after World War II: Initial demobilization in Europe

 On V-E day, 3 million American military personnel were in Europe.
+Even the best were exhausted; when General Maxwell Taylor asked the elite 101st Airborne "We've licked the best that Hitler had in France and Holland and Germany.
+Now where do we want to go?", the soldiers shouted "Home".
 Additional replacement soldiers were in the pipeline to be assigned to Europe although overall force levels had been declining for several months as the war wound down.
 Army and Army Air Force units in Europe were classified into four categories for the purpose of occupation, redeployment, or demobilization.

 Category I consisted of units to remain in Europe.
 The occupying force for Germany would consist of eight divisions and a total occupying force of 337,000 personnel to be reduced further in June 1946.

 Category II consisted of units to be re-deployed to the Pacific.
 About one million soldiers were slated to be sent to the Pacific, including 13 infantry and 2 armored divisions.
 400,000 soldiers were to go directly from Europe to the Pacific to arrive between September 1945 and January 1946; another 400,000 were to undergo eight weeks of retraining in the United States and continue to the Pacific to arrive by April 1946.
 About 200,000 Air Force personnel were to go to the Pacific, either from Europe or the United States.

 Category III units were to be reorganized and retrained before being reclassified into Category I or II.

 Category IV units were to be returned to the US to be inactivated or disbanded and personnel discharged.
 Category IV units consisted of soldiers who qualified for discharge under the point system.
 The total number of soldiers in Europe to be discharged was planned to be 2.25 million between the end of the war in Europe and December 1946.

 As departures of soldiers from Europe was to be by units, a massive reshuffling of personnel took place to get soldiers eligible for demobilization into units designated for return to the US and deactivation.
 Turnover of personnel in one typical unit, the 28th Infantry Division, was 20 percent for enlisted men in one week and 46 percent for officers in 40 days.
 This impacted efficiency and unit cohesion.

 The demobilization proceeded rapidly.
 Assembly areas to accommodate 310,000 soldiers were established in France.
 The soldiers lived in tent cities while waiting for transport back to the United States.
 In May 1945, 90,000 soldiers were repatriated, but others would have to wait months for transport as the war in the Pacific had first priority for ships and aircraft.
 Elaborate schemes of education and travel were attempted by the military to maintain morale during the waiting period.
 Upon arrival in the US, soldiers would undergo final out-processing at a number of designated military bases.